sumitkumar1209/superlanceadds/README.md

 sesmail.py [-p processname] [-e processname] [-a] [-o string] [-m emailto] [-f emailfrom]<br>
 The -p and -e option may be specified more than once, allowing for specification of multiple processes.
 Specifying -a overrides any selection of -p.
 A sample invocation:
-crashmail.py -p program1,group1:program2 -m dev@example.com
+crashmail.py -p program1,group1:program2 -m dev@example.com<br>

+config file is present in /etc/superlanceadds.conf